Newton-based alternating methods for the ground state of a class of multi-component Bose-Einstein condensates: Numerical experiments

 It should be noted that the performance of ANNI applying for the Fourier pseudo-spectral scheme discretized problem is greatly influenced by the computation of \eqref{equ:computing}.
-See Figure \ref{fig:convergence}, ANNI has the possibility to converge quadratically, while in the worst case it may converge quite slowly, especially for the discretized BEC problem with relative large computational domain $U$.
-One important reason for this phenomena can be the inexact computation of \eqref{equ:computing} by Newton-CG.
-Better preconditioners or other efficient linear system solvers worth further study, which we will not discuss furthermore in this article.
+See Figure \ref{fig:convergence}, ANNI seems to have the possibility to converge nearly quadratically, while in the worst case it may converge quite slowly, for the discretized BEC problem in 3D cases with a relatively large computational domain $U$.
+One important reason for this phenomena can be selecting an inappropriate $\lambda_k$ or $\mu_k$ and the inexact computation of \eqref{equ:computing} by CG.
+Better preconditioners or other efficient linear system solvers, and in particular a strategy for selecting better $\lambda_k,~\mu_k$ adaptively worth further study, which we would like to explore in our follow-up work.

-Unless specifically mentioned, the stopping criterion used for the numerical tests can be described as follows: